-Whilst Disney remakes like The Lion King and Aladdin stayed faithful to the animated originals, Mulan director Niki Caro has opted to take an original turn on the classic tale.
+Whilst Disney’s latest live action blockbusters, The Lion King and Aladdin stayed faithful to the animated originals, Mulan director Niki Caro has opted to take an original turn on the classic tale.
 This is more a reinvention, ramping up the scale to epic proportions and thwarting our heroine with a brand new villain (well, two actually).

 But you won’t hear us complaining.
 With this new Mulan forging its own path, we can expect the unexpected.
 As Disney fanatics, consider us well and truly excited!

 The character of Mulan is based on a famous female figure of ancient Chinese history, first mentioned in the 6th-century poem The Ballad Of Hua Mulan.
 While washing clothes, Mulan hears the army is recruiting soldiers.
 To save her father, she disguises herself as a man and signs up in his place, earning the respect and admiration of her nation.
 Disney's 1998 animation brought this bygone tale to life with typical razzmatazz.

 Expect a more realistic take this time around but one that’s every bit as entertaining.

 Mulan is arguably one of Disney’s most unsung heroines, but the live-action remake should change that.
 In Liu Yifei, the Mouse House has found a bona-fide superstar.
 The casting team travelled 5 continents and interviewed nearly 1,000 actresses looking for their perfect lead.
 As well as the ability to speak clear English and Chinese, their star needed martial arts skills and a tremendous screen presence.

 As you’ll see when Mulan hits ODEON, Liu is a smash hit, the very personification of grace under fire.